chenghungpan/Deploy_Llama2_on_AWS_SageMaker/README.md

 ### Getting started

-We describe here the setup to build and test the DLCs on the platforms Amazon SageMaker, EC2, ECS and EKS.
+Here is the setup to build and test the DLCs on the platforms Amazon SageMaker, EC2, ECS and EKS.

-We take an example of building a ***MXNet GPU python3 training*** container.
+I take an example of building a ***MXNet GPU python3 training*** container.

 * Ensure you have access to an AWS account i.e. [setup](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) your environment such that awscli can access your account via either an IAM user or an IAM role.
-We recommend an IAM role for use with AWS.
+I recommend an IAM role for use with AWS.
 For the purposes of testing in your personal account, the following managed permissions should suffice: <br>
 -- [AmazonEC2ContainerRegistryFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryFullAccess) <br>
 -- [AmazonEC2FullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AmazonEC2FullAccess) <br>